+b.
 Conduct accompaniment inspections as requested by the lead region.
 During the accompaniment, the NRC inspector should not become involved with the inspection, unless safety significant issues are not being addressed.

+c.
 If requested by the lead region, provide qualified team members for the biennial review inspection.

-Provide the lead Region with NRC Independent and Accompaniment Inspection draft reports , so that the lead region is able to review and issue the report within established timeliness goals.
+d.
+Provide the lead Region with NRC Independent and Accompaniment Inspection draft reports within 5 calendar days from the last day of the inspection, so that the lead region is able to review and issue the report within established timeliness goals.

+e.
+Provide the lead Region with NRC draft enforcement violation(s) and severity level(s) within 5 calendar days from the last day of the inspection, including the supporting documentation in order for the lead Region to process the enforcement action.

-04.Materials Inspector, Division of Nuclear Materials Safety, Regions I IV Comply with the provisions in the "General Requirements" and "Specific Requirements" sections of this Manual Chapter (MC).
+04.04 Materials Inspector, Division of Nuclear Materials Safety, Regions I, III, and IV: Comply with the provisions in the "General Requirements" and "Specific Requirements" sections of this Inspection Manual Chapter (IMC).

 2810-05 GENERAL REQUIREMENTS

-05.01 The methodology for conducting independent inspections shall be the same as set out in the inspection procedures of 2800, with the addition of the specific requirements listed below.
-Additionally, the NRC MML may request the inspector obtain information necessary for the Biennial Inspection
+05.01 The methodology for conducting independent inspections shall be the same as set out in the inspection procedures of IMC 2800, with the addition of the specific requirements listed below.
+Additionally, the NRC MML PM may request the inspector obtain information necessary for the Biennial Inspection.

+05.02 The Activity ID Codes from the HRMS time system should be used for all inspection-related, licensing and coordination activities for each respective MML.
+The inspection Activity ID Code for the respective MML should be used instead of the respective Program Code for the specific activity (e.g., JI2230) normally used for other material licenses.
+In addition, there is an overall programmatic and coordination code that should be used by the HQs MML Program Coordinator, as well as the Regional MML PM for any coordination activities which are not directly supporting the MML, such as annual counterpart meetings and scheduled coordinator telephone calls or briefings.

+JM0000: U.S. Air Force MML Licensing

+JM0001: U.S. Air Force MML Inspection

+JM0002: U.S. Naval MML Licensing

+JM0003: U.S. Naval MML Inspection

+JM0004: U.S. Veterans Administration MML Licensing

+JM0005: U.S. Veterans Administration MML Inspection

+A10145: Perform Oversight of Multi-Site Licenses (USN, USAF, DVA)

-The methodology for conducting the accompaniment inspections shall be performed in accordance with the inspection procedures of IP 87129, with the addition of the specific requirements listed below.
-Additionally, the NRC MML may request the inspector to obtain information necessary for the Biennial Inspection
+05.03 The methodology for conducting the accompaniment inspections shall be performed in accordance with the inspection procedures of IP 87129, with the addition of the specific requirements listed in section 2810-06 below.
+Additionally, the NRC MML PM may request the inspector to obtain information necessary for the Biennial Inspection.

-05.The methodology for conducting the biennial inspection shall be performed in accordance with IP 87129.
+05.04 The methodology for conducting the biennial inspection shall be performed in accordance with IP 87129.